 - As the solar tiles are overlaid like regular roof tiles, it may be challenging to maintain or replace a single tile if there is an issue (again depending on the specifics of the mechanical attachment to the roof and electrical interconnection between tiles).
 Typically, with other solar tile products in the market, all of the tiles in that section will need to be removed in order to replace a single tile.

-Only time will tell if this product is able to meet the high expectations that have been set globally.
-The final product will most likely be available for purchase later this year.
+Only time will tell if this product is able to meet the high expectations.
+The final product will most likely be available for purchase in 2019 in Canada.
 We are keeping a close eye on it and hope to know more this summer.
 We look forward to installing some Tesla solar tiles in the future and remain hopeful that the product will be accessible to all consumers at an affordable price.